-Monthly meetings take place on the first Thursday of each month to discuss work in progress, breakthroughs, and anything in between.
-Meeting locations and times may vary, leveraging on core members' diversity (University of Ottawa [main & medical campus] and Carleton University).
+Monthly meetings usually take place on the first Thursday of each month to discuss work in progress, breakthroughs, and anything in between.
+Meeting locations (or 'platforms') and times may vary, leveraging on core members' diversity (University of Ottawa [Main & Medical campuses] and Carleton University).

 - Dec 7, 2017, at 4pm: Dr. Stéphane Aris-Brosou will revisit the link between adaptive evolution and epistasis.
 Note the change of venue, DRO 214, on the main campus.
 Don't miss our fantastic pizzas!